 If the game from Capcom is a bit faster, quality of the animation in both titles is pretty close in excellence.
 Visco guys did a great job and if graphically, Breakers is dropped against its competitor, it's not the case for the animation.
 The action is smooth, fast and very well decomposed.
 SFZ2 keeps the advantage thanks to its more lively backgrounds and a faster paced game.
 This is not necessarily "better", but as the speed adjustment is included, it's just perfect.

-Rivals are tie on the sound quality , as both systems are close in terms of audio performance.
-Street Fighter Zero 2 melodies are doing good, catchy and well orchestrated.
-However, it's much less inspired than the ancient Street Fighter II themes, and the less we can say, is that the musics are far less memorable.
-Breakers' ones are rhythmic and discrete... but we remember better the intermediate samples than the characters' compositions, which are sounding a bit like elevator musics, not to say something else.
-The sound effects are well chosen in both titles, with good impact sensations for each of the competitors.
+Rivals are tie on the sound quality , as both systems are close in audio performance.
+Street Fighter Zero 2 melodies are good, catchy and well orchestrated.
+However, it's much less inspired than the old Street Fighter II themes, and the less we can say is that these are far less memorable.
+Breakers' ones are rhythmic but we remember better the intermediate samples than the characters' compositions, which are sounding a bit like elevator musics, not to say something else.
+The sound effects feature good impact sensations for each of the competitors.
 Voices are sounding better in Breakers, but there's one thing: some characters are absolutely ridiculous... see who I think about?
 Pielle... the french.
 If this is how the japanese see french people at Visco's, then we are pathetic wimps drugged with doliprane.
-It's been smiles all the same the first time hearing it.
 Capcom is more traditional, no big surprises.